HIV Prevention

 Viral load testing is part of routine checkups for people living with HIV who are engaged in care and on treatment.
 Accessing and staying engaged in care has shown improved health outcomes for people living with HIV, and is a very effective prevention tool.

-To learn more about suppressing viral load as a prevention method, click hereopens in a new window.
+Learn more about suppressing viral load as a prevention methodopens in a new window.

 Pre-Exposure Prophylaxis (PrEP)